 This class, taught by Tel Aviv University professors Eyal Naveh and Asher Susser and supported by the Israel Institute, covers the rise of Israel from the origins of Zionism to Israeli independence in 1948.

 This course, the second installment of a TAU-Israel Institute partnership, deals with the Israeli politics, foreign relations, economy, society, and culture since its creation in 1948 till today.

-The Israel Institute puts out a semi-annual magazine on a given theme related to Israel.
+The Israel Institute puts out an annual magazine on a given theme related to Israel.